journal-club/wiki-data/abc.md

 The candidate intended to have food trucks which cater food celebrating various cultures during Shangrila or Sanskriti.
 She claims to have procured contacts and tried her best to bring in food trucks during Sanskriti, as a result of which there was a dosa and *chaat* stall amongst the other fast food stalls.
 While this was not exactly the promised "ethnic food fest", it was a good start.

 ## Updating the GB on Cultural Activites: Not Fulfilled
 The candidate said that a group [Culturals@BPHC](https://www.facebook.com/groups/414477292081168/) already exists. that is not very active as of now due to the lack of awareness amongst the general body.
-She plans to float a notice regarding the same on BPHC Shoutbox in the beginning of the next semester.
+She plans to float a notice regarding the same on BPHC Shoutbox in the beginning of the next semester and make the page active during Pearl.
 Here, the general body will be informed of all the cultural events taking place on campus.
 However, considering the fact that almost half the tenure of the SUC is done, and the page is yet to be active, this point clearly haasn't been fulfilled this semester.

 ## More Magazine Subscriptions & Sanskriti Magazine: Not Fulfilled
 The Cultural Secretary intended to take subscriptions for magazines in hostels, similar to the existing newspapers in Bhawans.
 This hasn't manifested yet.
 The Sanskriti Magazine being referred to in this point has been included in a previous point.